PunamGodugula/OTT-Market-Meger-Analysis/README.md

 - Content Consumption Behavior

 ## 🎯 Objective
-- Analyze SQL databases to address key **Business Questions** on Content library, Subscribers behavior, Subscription Plans, Content Viewing Behavior and Revenue.
+- Analyze SQL databases to answer key Business Questions on content library, subscriber behavior, subscription plans, content viewing, and revenue.
-- Present findings in a clear and visually engaging manner to assist Lio Management in making informed strategic decisions.
+- Present the findings in a clear and visually engaging manner to assist Lio management in making strategic decisions.

-## 👩‍💻 Tech Stack
-- **Data Visualization:** Power BI
-- **Data Analysis:** Python
-- **Data Modeling:** Snowflake schema
-- **Tools:**  SQL, Power BI Desktop, Power BI Service, and PowerPoint.

-## 🫙Data Overview :
-Received two SQL databases one for LioCinema and another for Jotstar for the analysis, the tables present in each of the databases are of similar structure.
-The tables are :
-1. Content : This table provides detailed information about the content available on the platform, enabling analysis of content diversity, genre popularity, and runtime patterns.
-2. Subscribers : This table captures demographic and subscription details for users, enabling insights into subscriber acquisition, upgrades, downgrades, and inactivity patterns.
-3. Content Consumption :  This table captures user-level content consumption data, enabling analysis of total watch time, device preferences, and engagement trends

 Download files and explore more on this project here : [link](https://codebasics.io/challenge/codebasics-resume-project-challenge#uploadSuccess17)